-The City of Richmond's historic preservation planning program was first established in 1957, with the creation of Old & Historic Districts and the Commission of Architectural Review.
+The City of Richmond's historic preservation planning program was first established in 1957 with the creation of Old and Historic Districts and the Commission of Architectural Review.
 Despite the longevity of the City's historic preservation program, there has never been a city-wide plan or process for identifying, evaluating, and stewarding Richmond's historic and cultural resources.

-The purpose of this Cultural Heritage Stewardship Plan (CHSP) is to establish a clear, equitable, and predicable approach to identifying, recognizing, and safeguarding the community's cultural and historic assets.
-These assets include above ground resources such as buildings, structures, and landscapes; belowground resources like archaeological artifacts or cemeteries; and intangible resources including community identity or character, sense of place, lost sites, and oral history.
-This plan provides tools and strategies that promote a balance between preservation and growth to manage change and retain Richmond's distinct identity as the city evolves.
+The purpose of this Cultural Heritage Stewardship Plan (CHSP) is to establish a clear, equitable, and predicable approach to identifying, recognizing, and conserving the community's cultural and historic assets.
+These assets include above-ground resources such as buildings, structures, and landscapes; below-ground resources like archaeological sites or cemeteries; and intangible resources including community identity or character, sense of place, lost sites, and oral history.